sajjzah/ScoreKeeper/README.md

-# ScoreKeeper
+# Score Keeper
-This app keeps tracking of goals and fouls of a football match and has been developed during udacity course.
+This app keeps tracking of goals and fouls of a football match.
+- Has been developed during udacity android course as project.